San Diego Native Serves as U.S. Navy Sailor in Horn of Africa

+CAMP LEMONNIER, Djibouti – Master-at-Arms 3rd Class Jared Lagrimas, a native of San Diego, is a U.S. Navy Sailor deployed to Camp Lemonnier, Djibouti (CLDJ), and is the Visitor Control Center (VCC) work center supervisor.
+Located in an austere environment, Camp Lemonnier is a U.S. Navy base located in the Horn of Africa and is the only enduring U.S. military base on the continent of Africa.

-CAMP LEMONNIER, Djibouti (Nov.
-6, 2020) Master-at-Arms 3rd Class Jared Lagrimas, from San Diego, pauses for a moment between tasks out front of Camp Lemonnier’s Visitor Control Center (VCC) for a photo, Nov.
-6, 2020.
-Lagrimas is the VCC work center supervisor and is responsible for the issuance of Defense Biometric Identification System badges to U.S. Embassy personnel, U.S. contractors, local and third-country nationals and coalition military members seeking access to Camp Lemonnier.
-Camp Lemonnier is an operational installation that enables U.S., allied and partner nation forces to be where and when they are needed to ensure security in Europe, Africa and Southwest Asia.
-(U.S. Navy photo by Mass Communication Specialist 3rd Class Colin Sens)
+As the VCC work center supervisor, Lagrimas is responsible for the issuance of Defense Biometric Identification System badges to U.S. Embassy personnel, U.S. contractors, local and third-country nationals and coalition military members seeking access to Camp Lemonnier.

+Camp Lemonnier provides, operates and sustains superior service in support of combat readiness and security of ships, aircraft, detachments and personnel for regional and combatant command requirements, enabling operations and providing stability in the Horn of Africa while fostering positive U.S. - African Nations relations.

+Lagrimas, a 2011 graduate of Temecula Valley High School, credits his success in the Navy and during this deployment to the people around him.

 |Date Taken: